-I was also able to hang my own handbag on the handlebar when Dylan was sitting in it.
-Obviously, with lightweight strollers you cannot hang much because they will trip and fall, but when the baby is sitting in it, it was 100% safe.
+I was also able to hang my own handbag on the handlebar when the kid was sitting in it and even when they’re not.
+We can hang a diaper bag off it and it never failed when the baby is sitting in it, it’s 100% safe.

 Additional Accessories for Babyzen Yoyo

 One useful, but costly feature of the Babyzen Yoyo is the need for accessories.
 When you purchase the stroller it comes with just a rain cover.

 Everything else like a bug net, cup holder, or infant bassinet and car seat adapters (compatible with Maxi Cosi infant car seats, Cybex, and Nuna Pipa Lx) have to be purchased extra.